-City College's brand is the unforgettable and lasting experience it offers to all who come in contact with the institution.
-Whether external audiences experience the institution in person or via the website, social media, email, telephone, or through printed or digital collateral, the engagement they have with CCNY through its many different communication vehicles is the brand.
-The continuous interactions that internal audiences, including faculty, staff, students and alumni, have with the college also are factored into the college's brand.
+The City College of New York's brand is the unforgettable and lasting experience it offers to all who come in contact with the institution.
+Whether external audiences experience the institution in person or via the website, social media, email, telephone, or through printed or digital collateral, the engagement they have with The City College of New York through its many different communication vehicles is the brand.
+The continuous interactions that internal audiences, including faculty, staff, students and alumni, have with the college also are factored into The City College of New York's brand.

 Whether good or bad, brand is the perceived truth projected about an institution by its audiences.
-Some of the most common words and phrases used to describe the City College brand among its internal and external audiences include historic, original, diverse, multicultural, access, excellence, student success, transformative, community, arts, research, scholarship and creativity.
-City College captures and communicates this content in visual ways using graphic treatments that include the college logo, color, typography and photography.
+Some of the most common words and phrases used to describe The City College of New York brand among its internal and external audiences include historic, original, diverse, multicultural, access, excellence, student success, transformative, community, arts, research, scholarship and creativity.
+The City College of New York captures and communicates this content in visual ways using graphic treatments that include the college logo, color, typography and photography.

-This section offers guidelines on how to use properly the graphic treatments to effectively communicate and support City College's brand.
+This section offers guidelines on how to use properly.